WestGrid/visualizeThis/menu/faq.md

 > What are the deadlines?

-The dataset will be available for download from October 1 to November 30, with submissions due by midnight Pacific Time on November 30.
-Winners will be announced in December.
+Both datasets will be available for downloading from October 1 to November 30, with submissions due by midnight Pacific Time on November 30, 2018.
+Winners in both tracks will be announced in December.

 > How will my application be judged?